phillipgibson/cncf-projects-app/notes.md

 Create a Kubernetes Cluster

+Fork this repository (needed to enable CD) and clone it

 Install Nginx Ingress controller https://docs.microsoft.com/en-us/azure/aks/ingress-basic#create-an-ingress-controller Following commands from the first section of the referenced Docs Link is needed.